MananTyagi/Django-Code-Challenge/readme.md

 # Project Gutenberg Book API

 This project implements a Django REST framework API for accessing books from Project Gutenberg, a repository of freely available e-books.

+Completed Bonus points also for "test coverage"

 ## Getting Started